maxhutch/magma/sparse-iter/README.txt

 "--restart k"
     k : Krylov subspace restart number for GMRES-(k)

-"--version k"
-    k : for some solvers (CG, BiCGStab) there exist accelerated versions merging multiple numerical operations into one kernel operation.
-These can be selected via the version number.
-The default implementations are the classical ones.
-        For BCSRLU, version allows to select either CUBLAS-batched GEMM or a custom-designed kernel suitable for block-size 64.

-"--scale k"
+"--mscale k"
+   k = 0 no scaling
    k = 1 scale symmetrically to unit diagonal k = 2 scale to unit rownorm

 "--preconditioner k"
     k = 0 : Jacobi
     k = 1 : ILU/IC
-    k = 2 : iterative ILU/IC
+    k = 2 : iterative ILU(0)/IC(0)

-"--precond-maxiter/tol/restart" similar like above.
-The preconditioner types for
-    the iterative refinement are set to the default classical implementations.
-    If the merged variants are preferred, they have to be called explicitly in the runfile.
+    Other preconditiners are only available for the Iterative Refinement.

+"--ev k"
+    k : number of egenvalue/eigenvectors to compute

 The last argument is the traget matrices.
 These should be stored in MatrixMarket format, see http://math.nist.gov/MatrixMarket/formats.html.